Shadowgun17/Shadowgun17/README.md

 - 👋 Hi, I’m @Shadowgun17
-- 👀 I’m interested in ... learning
+- 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
 Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...